peterkrull/quad/docs/determining_moment_of_inertia.md

 Finally, data processing!

-A [matlab script](/software/misc_tools/roll_moment_inertia.m) has been developed to calculate the angle using $\texttt{atan2}$, and angular velocity based on the timstamps from the video, as well as determine the moment of inertia that best fits the following transfer function, where some dampening $B$ is expected:
+A [matlab script](/software/misc-tools/roll_moment_inertia.m) has been developed to calculate the angle using $\texttt{atan2}$, and angular velocity based on the timstamps from the video, as well as determine the moment of inertia that best fits the following transfer function, where some damping $B$ is expected:

 $$\omega(s) = \frac{Mgr}{Js} \approx \frac{Mgr}{Js + B}$$

-Both the moment of inertia, as well as the damepning observed in the test were determined, though the dampening is of limited use at this point.
+Both the moment of inertia, as well as the damping observed in the test were determined, though the dampening is of limited use at this point.
 $$J = 1.2\cdot 10^{-3}$$$$B = 0.4\cdot 10^{-3}$$

 ![](/images/roll_moment_of_inertia.jpg)